-Depending on your own genetics and body composition, your baby can range in size as a full term infant from 7 pounds and above.
+Depending on your own genetics and body composition, your baby can range in size as a full term infant from 7 pounds (3 kg) and above.
 Some babies are born smaller while others can tip the scales at 9 or even 10 pounds (4-4.5 kg).
 Estimating an unborn baby’s size can be tricky.
 While doctors can use methods such as ultrasound measurements and estimation, the baby’s true weight will not be know until they actually arrive.

 40 weeks pregnant, there is practically no room left in your uterus for your baby, and you may feel more pressure as your baby stretches and continues to move within.
 Some will say that your baby’s movements will slow down during this time due to lack of space, but you should still be able to feel regular movements each day.